Westerwald

 In the tour planner we inform you under the tab "Current info" about temporary route changes, closures and detours.

-The Dreiherrenstein trail begins in Buchholz and leads through the Hanfbach valley to the former site of the "Grube Louise" lead mine.
-The trail follows the disused railroad embankment of the Hennef - Buchholz line via Mendt, Irmeroth and Meisenbach to the Dreiherrenstein.
-Today, the stone forms the borders of two federal states, two administrative districts, three counties and four municipalities.
-On the way to Griesenbach, you will pass the historic battle site of the "Battle of Kircheib" in 1796.
-A fierce battle between the French and Austrians once raged here.
-If you close your eyes, you can literally feel the turmoil of the past.
-After a break on one of the benches, the route now leads through Oberscheid back to the starting point in Buchholz.
+The Dreiherrensteinweg begins in Buchholz and leads through the Hanfbach valley to the former site of the lead mine "Grube Louise."
+Over the disused railway embankment of the Hennef - Buchholz line, it continues via Mendt, Irmeroth, and Meisenbach to the Dreiherrenstein.
+Today, the stone marks the borders of two federal states, two administrative districts, three counties, and four municipalities.
+Continuing towards Griesenbach, you pass the historic battlefield of the "Battle of Kircheib" from 1796.
+Once, a fierce battle raged here between French and Austrian troops.
+If you close your eyes, you can almost sense the tumult of those times.
+After a pause on one of the benches, it goes back through Oberscheid to the starting point in Buchholz.

-Coming from Asbach (and thus the A3), turn off at the traffic circle to Buchholz and follow the main road.
-In the center of Buchholz, keep right at the crossroads and head for the parking lot at the clearly visible church.
+Coming from Asbach (and thus the A3), turn off at the roundabout towards Buchholz and follow the priority road.
+In the village center of Buchholz, keep right at the intersection and head for the parking lot at the clearly visible church.

 www.vrminfo.de